EMPLOYEE RETENTION CREDIT

-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was an economic stimulus bill that was signed into law on March 27, 2020.
-One of the provisions of the CARES Act was the Employee Retention Credit, which provides payroll tax credits available for employers, including tax exempt organizations who retained employees during the COVID-19 pandemic.
-The goal is to help and provide financial assistance to employers during this time where business operations were disrupted and are not able to operate at full capacity.
+Employee Retention Credit: The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was an economic stimulus bill that was signed into law on March 27, 2020.
+One of the provisions of the CARES Act was the Employee Retention Credit.
+One that provides payroll tax credits available for employers.
+Which includes tax exempt organizations who retained employees during the COVID-19 pandemic.
+The goal is to help and provide financial assistance to employers during this time.
+Where business operations were disrupted and are not able to operate at full capacity.

-Under the CARES Act, the credit provided a 50% tax credit for qualified wages that are subject to FICA taxes paid to employees with the maximum credit limit set at $5,000 annually ($10,000 of qualified wages x 50%).
+Under the CARES Act, the credit provided a 50% tax credit for qualified wages that are subject to FICA taxes.
+Which were paid to employees with the maximum credit limit set at $5,000 annually ($10,000 of qualified wages x 50%).
 Qualified wages also include the cost of providing health benefits between March 12, 2020 and December 31, 2020.

 In terms of the wage eligibility, under the CARES Act, businesses with over 100 employees were only allowed to take the credit on wages paid to employees who were unable to perform services due to the two tests detailed above—the business operation and gross receipts tests.
 No credit could be taken for wages paid to employees who are able to continue to provide service despite of the reduced business operation or gross receipts.
 However, businesses with less than 100 employees are eligible for the credit regardless if employees can provide service or not.
 Under the CAA, the employee threshold increased to 500.
 The rest of the original rules remain the same.